 Want to take a break from the waters?
 If you are traveling with your friends, taking a city tour is fun to explore The Thumb.
 Unlike your usual bicycle, as the name suggests, the Great Lakes Pedal & Pour lets you and your friends pedal their vehicle throughout the Port Huron area while you pour and sip your drinks.

-7. The Hallway Entertainment at the Foundry Studio
+7. Escape With The Hallway Entertainment at the Foundry Studio

 If you have filled your exploring cup, turn to the Foundry for some fun and thrill!
 Hallway Entertainment is a local evening entertainment expert located in Downtown Port Huron.
-The Hallway offers some of the most exciting services to spend the evening with your friends.
+The Hallway offers some of the most exciting evening services to spend with your friends.

 Besides its three variations of escape rooms, The Hallway also partnered with several local restaurants to provide a dinner service with a twist.
 Not only will you enjoy delicious food, but you will also be given clues and games as you go through your dinner, making a perfect combination for puzzle lovers.
 Furthermore, The Hallway also provides a 90-minute Party Game Night, with four theme options you can choose from.

 At last, after a day full of activities, there’s nothing like winding down with the stars as your view.
-Port Crescent State Park is recognized as one of the six dedicated dark sky preserves in Michigan.
+Port Crescent State Park is recognized as one of Michigan’s six dedicated dark sky preserves.
 This means you can catch the northern lights from this park, on top of the constellations and meteor showers.

 If you fancy more than just a drive-by, you can camp near the beach and stargaze with actual wave sounds as your friend.
 However, should camping not be your cup of tea, Port Crescent State Park offers a cabin you can rent for a night.